OGLplus defines many enumeration types grouping together GL constants that

 typedef OneOf< FramebufferAttachment, FramebufferColorAttachment > Attachment; Attachment a1 = FramebufferAttachment::Depth; Attachment a2 = FramebufferColorAttachment::_0;

-Specializations of the EnumToClass
+Specializations of the EnumToClass template for various

 enumerations can be used to create classes which have member variables